EricThomson/anaties/readme.md

 ### Tolerance values
 For a discussion of the difference between relative and absolute tolerance values when testing floats for equality (for instance as used in `helpers.is_symmetric()`) see: https://stackoverflow.com/questions/65909842/what-is-rtol-for-in-numpys-allclose-function

+ ### Suggestions?
+ If there is something you'd like to see, please open an issue.